Evacuation decisions by officials are never made lightly when an impending hurricane (Category 3 or higher) is barreling toward the island chain.

-Rest assured: the Keys have a very detailed and practiced plan in place.
-All of the Keys agencies and government offices work together including the Navy, Coast Guard, hospitals, county health department, public works departments, utilities companies, schools and even volunteer charitable organizations.
-All of the decisions are made locally with heavy input from the National Weather Service office in Key West.
+A detailed and phased evacuation plan exists to ensure everyone on the island exits safely.
+All Keys agencies and government offices work together including the Navy, Coast Guard, hospitals, county health department, public works departments, utilities, schools and even volunteer charitable organizations.
+All decisions are made locally with heavy input from the National Weather Service office in Key West.

-There are some scenarios — like a rapidly intensifying hurricane — where county officials might not distinguish between population groups or zones of the Keys.
-For example, if a small storm has a potential for escalation, evacuations might be called more urgently.
+In some scenarios — like a rapidly intensifying hurricane — county officials might not distinguish between population groups or zones of the Keys.
+For example, if a small storm has the potential to escalate, evacuations might be called more urgently.

-In the event of a Category 3 to 5 storm, or if officials expect it will strengthen to that level, evacuation for everyone is mandatory.
+In the event of a Category 3 to 5 storm, or if officials expect it to strengthen to those levels, evacuation is mandatory for everyone.
 County shelters are only open for a Category 1 or 2 storm.
-(See page 22.)
+(See page 6.)

-Staying for even a minor hurricane won’t be pleasant.
+Staying put, even for a minor hurricane, won’t be pleasant.
 Grocery and drug stores are closed.
-There might not be electricity and it will be hot.
+Power will likely be out and it will be hot.
 Water could be shut off.
-In other words, the circumstances could be miserable.
-Residents should decide based on what’s proper for the vulnerable person in their group — whether that is an elderly aunt or a newborn.
+In other words, circumstances could be miserable.
+Residents should decide based on what’s proper for the most vulnerable person in their group — whether that is an elderly aunt or a newborn.